samaea/virtual-assistant-workshop/README.md

         ![BotSkills refresh](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/botskills-refresh.png)

-PLACEHOLDER FOR CHITCHAT ADJUSTMENTS - NEED TO CHECK WHETHER TIME IS SUFFICIENT

 ### 3. Enablement of Speech
 The Virtual Assistant template creates and deploys an Assistant with all speech enablement steps provided out of the box.
 However, we will need to enable the Direct Line Speech channel to provide coordinated access to speech-to-text and text-to-speech functionalities from Azure Speech Services.
 These allow bots to bring full voice in, voice out conversational experiences.
 We will also need to deploy Azure Speech Services into our Azure resource group, enable the streaming endpoint on the Bot Service resource and enable WebSockets on our App Service Web App as these are prerequisites of this channel.